-The fixes listed in this tutorial are compatible with the Windows 10 system and focus on addressing any possible software-related issues that might cause the black screen while you try to play your favorite games.
+The fixes listed in this tutorial focus on addressing any possible software-related issues that might cause the black screen while you try to play your favorite games.

-How to fix black screen issues when playing games
+How can I fix black screen issues when playing games?

-- On your computer press the Win + I hotkeys.
+- On your computer press the Win + I hotkeys to open Settings.

 - From there click on Update & Security.

-- If it is, apply the available updates and restart your computer.
+- Apply the available updates and restart your computer.

 - Try to play your games now and verify if the black screen problem persists or not.